Understanding the Legal Penalties for Grand Theft in New York

 Possible Defenses

 If you’re facing charges, it’s essential to know that there are potential defenses against legal penalties for grand theft in New York.
-Here are some common defenses:
+Understanding these defenses can significantly impact the outcome of your case.
+Here are some common defenses that may be applicable:

 Common Defenses